 How to care for your waterproof items of clothing

-This article on caring for waterproof garments is a follow up on the one we did regarding drying out wet footwear.
+This article on caring for waterproof garments is a follow up to the one we did regarding drying out wet footwear.

-Although some outwear garments will be labelled waterproof or water-resistant, they perform in different ways, but when reading care instructions, handle them in the same way.
+Although some outwear garments will be labelled waterproof or water-resistant, they perform in different ways, but handle them in the same way when reading care instructions.
 Well maintained walking and hiking outwear should last you for a long time, keeping you dry and warm whatever the weather.

-A water-resistant jacket will sometimes be known as shower-proof and have been treated with a waterproof coating, whereas waterproof clothing with be manufactured with a waterproof membrane and sealed or taped seams.
-Water-proofs are constructed to repel water, with a coating of Durable Water Repellent (DWR) or a membrane that has been bonded into the fabric of the garment.
-If your water-proof coat gets wet, the best action is to hang it up until completely dry, in an airy space, to prevent any creasing.
+A water-resistant jacket will sometimes be shower-proof and have been treated with a waterproof coating.
+In contrast, waterproof clothing is manufactured with a waterproof membrane and sealed or taped seams.
+Water-proofs are constructed to repel water with a coating of Durable Water Repellent (DWR) or a membrane bonded into the garment’s fabric.
+If your water-proof coat gets wet, the best action is to hang it up until completely dry in an airy space, to prevent any creasing.

 Washing your outerwear regularly will prolong the lifespan of your clothing, providing you follow certain steps, using specialist liquids or soaps to clean them and rinsing well.

-If your coat or over trousers get really muddy, it’s best to remove the surface mud with a damp sponge, or hose them down, then machine or hand wash after checking the care label for temperature needed.
+If your coat or trousers get really muddy, it’s best to remove the surface mud with a damp sponge or hose them down, then machine or hand wash after checking the care label for temperature needed.
 Never use a laundry detergent or a fabric softener, as this will cause damage to the water-proofing.
 You can buy a specialist water-proof detergent in outdoor wear stores.
 Some products incorporate an all-in-one washing and water-proofing product.
-I always use NikWalk
+I always use NikWalk.

 - Read the care label on your clothing

 - Chose a gentle washing temperature of around 30°C

 - If any stubborn stains, apply a small amount of detergent directly onto the stain